 The Federal Pell Grant and the Federal Student Educational Opportunity Grant programs provide grants to assist trainees in paying for post-secondary education.
 Grants do not have to be repaid.
 The amount of a grant is based on individual need.
 Any eligible trainee may apply for Financial Aid at any time during training but the FAFSA (Free Application for Federal Student Aid) must be received prior to graduation.
 Federal SEOG funds are limited and are awarded only to trainees with "exceptional need".
-Trainees with exceptional need are those who have an expected family contribution of zero (based on an analysis from the FAFSA), who are otherwise eligible for the Federal Student Aid from other agencies.
+Trainees with exceptional need are those who have an expected family contribution of zero (based on an analysis from the FAFSA), who are otherwise eligible for the Federal Pell Grant program during the current award year, and are not receiving Federal Student Aid from other agencies.